amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 Changes V5 -> V6
 ================

-* Switched to a more flexible MPC driver.
+* Switched to a more flexible MPC driver, called Cycle Driver.
+* Added more parameters to Energy PK.

 ParameterList XML